rpm-software-management/libdnf/hawkey/doc/reference-py-sack.rst

   .. method:: add_cmdline_package(filename)

     Add a package to a command line repository and return it.
 The package is specified as a string `filename` of an RPM file.
 The command line repository will be automatically created if doesn't exist already.
-It could be referenced later by `@commandline` name.
+It could be referenced later by :const:`hawkey.CMDLINE_REPO_NAME` name.

   .. method:: add_excludes(packages)